avucic/code_challange/README.md

     ```
     Plane size can be calculated from given coordinates using largest `x` and `y` values, or not ?

-2. Multiple similar points like should give multiple D (drop)?
+2. Multiple similar points should give multiple D (drop)?
     ```ruby
     '5x5 (1,3) (1,3) (1,3)'
     ```